Major scale: Broader sense

 The term "major scale" is also used in the names of some other scales whose first, third, and fifth degrees form a major triad.

 The harmonic major scale has a minor sixth.
 It differs from the harmonic minor scale only by raising the third degree.

-There are two scales that go by the name melodic major scale:

-The first is also known as the Aeolian dominant and is the fifth mode of the jazz minor scale, which can be thought of as the major scale (Ionian mode) with a lowered sixth and seventh degree or the natural minor scale (Aeolian mode) with a raised third.

-The second is the combined scale that goes as Ionian ascending and as the previous melodic major descending.
+The melodic major scale is the combined scale that goes as Ionian ascending and as Aeolian dominant descending.
 It differs from melodic minor scale only by raising the third degree to a major third.

 The double harmonic major scale has a minor second and a minor sixth.
 It is the fifth mode of the Hungarian minor scale.

+Other notations and usage

+(As shown in this template), When expressing the names of major scale keys as abbreviations, the alphabet of the corresponding tonic note name can be written in upper case to indicate only the tonic note name.
+For example, when expressing the English notation of C major, It can be abbreviated as 'C'.
+Plus, when expressing the names of minor scale keys as abbreviations, the Roman alphabet of the corresponding tonic note is sometimes lower case to indicate only the tonic note name.
+For example, when expressing the English notation of A minor, It is abbreviated as 'a'.